 The Church Persecuted

 Here, we aim to offer support for those committed to pray in support of Christians around the world who face persecution.
 In particular, we include below brief details of the nation for this month.
+This year we will be featuring the 'next twelve nations' rather than starting again at in January.
+This might result in the occasional repeat as the order might have changed since last year.
 For further information to support you as you pray, click on the links below.

 Leader: President Muhammadu Buhari